Home > Research > Researchers > Michael Brown

 Research Interests

-My research encompass a range of topics in the cultural history of Britain in the long nineteenth century (1750-1914).
-Broadly speaking, my interests fall into two principal areas, namely medicine and surgery on the one hand, and war on the other.
-However, these interests have often overlapped and are linked by a broader commitment to the history of gender, the emotions, embodiment and, increasingly, materiality.
+My research interests encompass a range of topics in the cultural history of Britain in the long nineteenth century (1760-1914).
+Broadly speaking, they fall into two principal areas, namely medicine and surgery on the one hand, and war on the other.
+However, these interests have often overlapped and are linked by a broader commitment to the history of the body, gender, the emotions, and, increasingly, materiality.

 My first book, which derived from my PhD, was entitled Performing Medicine: Medical Culture and Identity in Provincial England, c.1760-1850 (Manchester University Press, 2011).
 This explored the changing configurations of medical identity across the later eighteenth and early nineteenth centuries, from a culture of intellectual liberality and civic inclusivity to one of collective professional self-identification and disciplinary exclusivity.
 I have explored other aspects of the cultural, ideological, and ideational elaboration of medical modernity in a range of articles in journals such as English Historical Review, Journal of British Studies, Social History, and Journal of Social History.